 Professors teach all courses at UWO, and we do not employ teaching assistants (TAs).
 Professors have scheduled office hours for questions, exam review or other inquiries regarding material.

-In addition to offering several 1- and 2-credit courses, the Reading Study Center assists with test prep, academic reading, note-taking and preparation for Praxis I and Praxis II (for the College of Education and Human Services), as well as the GRE (for graduate school).
+In addition to offering several 1 and 2 credit courses, the READ Center assists with test prep, academic reading, note-taking and preparation for Praxis I and Praxis II (for the College of Education and Human Services), as well as the GRE (for graduate school).

-SI is for students in select 100- and 200-level courses.
+Supplemental Instruction, often referred to as SI, is for students in select 100 and 200 level courses.
 Students can attend regular review sessions of material, as well as engage in group review for exams.